-Note also that the points in Figure 7-7 are not clustered very tightly around the regression line.
+Observe also that the points in Figure 24-7 are not clustered very tightly around the regression line.
 Sometimes GE does much better than the market; other times it does much worse.
-The R value shown in the chart measures the degree of dispersion about the regression line.
-Statistically speaking, it measures the percent of variance that is explained by the regression equation.
-An R of 1.0 indicates that all points lie exactly on the line, hence that all of the variance of the y-variable is explained by the x-variable.
-The R for GE is about 0.24, which is typical for most individual stocks.
-This indicates that about 24% of the variance in GE's returns is explained by the market return.
+The R^2 value shown in the chart measures the degree of dispersion about the regression line.
+Statistically speaking, it measures the percentage of variance that is explained by the regression equation.
+An R^2 of 1.0 indicates that all points lie exactly on the line; in this case, all of the variance in the y variable is explained by the x variable.
+The R^2 for GE is about 0.57, which is typical for most individual stocks.
+This indicates that about 57% of the variance in GE's returns is explained by the overall market return.